brentd09/AZ040Labs/PowerShell-Lab-00.md

 ## Run this command on the LON-CL1 machine before starting the labs

-- Copy the PowerShell Command
+- Copy the PowerShell Command below
 - Click the Start menu, and then just type ISE
 - Start the "PowerShell ISE" console
 - From the ISE's File menu choose New